NiallPierce/Dragon-Slayer/README.md

 ### Design Decisions

-- **Font Choice**: 'BlackChancery' and 'Pirata One' were chosen for their match the fantasy setting.
+- **Font Choice**: 'BlackChancery' and 'Pirata One' were chosen to match the fantasy setting.
 - **Color Scheme**: A dark background with golden text to provide a high contrast and fantasy-like feel.
 - **Animations**: Subtle animations, like the shake effect on attack messages, enhance the feedback.